diaz-sebastian/IPTA/Example/README.md

 1. Execute IPTA_example_part1.m on matlab, these will calculate and create the temporal cross correlation form the example.fits file.
 It will be saved on correlation.mat.
 2. Execute IPTA_example_part2.py with python.
 These will estimate the wind profile form the coorelation.mat file.
 The estimated profiles will be saved on estimations.json.

+DISCLAIMER: this version of IPTA asumes that the baseline is located horizontlly and on the right side (see plot example on IPTA_example_part1.m).